lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Improved content on the EDHOC and OSCORE profile of ACE.

-* Admit situation-specific exceptions to the NO-LEARNING policy.
+* Admit situation-specific exceptions to the "NO-LEARNING" policy.

+* Using the EDHOC and OSCORE profile of ACE with the "NO-LEARNING" policy.

 * Editorial improvements.